e-tidemo/crip-talk/README.md

 # Introduction

 Crip Talk is a forum website created by and for people with disabilities where we can have a space for everything in life with the added spice of everyone having a disabled perspective.
 There is, of course, no way to monitor whether or not each user actually has a disability but that is less important as the main point is to create a digital space designated to the crip community.
-The most important thing is that everyone follows the forum community guidelines.
+The most important thing is that everyone follows the forum community guidelines which is easier to monitor.

 # Table of Contents
 - [User experience (UX)](#user-experience-ux)